NocSchecter/UnityRemoteDeviceManager/README.md

 PSTools suite
 1. Download PStools suite from the following link: https://docs.microsoft.com/en-us/sysinternals/downloads/pstools
 2. Unzip the file containing PStools suite and copy its contents to the path "C:\\", e.g.
-3. Add the path C:\\PSTools\\ to the windows environment variables.
+3. Add the path "C:\\PSTools\\" to the windows environment variables.

-HOW TO USE
+# HOW TO USE

 1. To remotely launch an application, call the method LaunchingRemoteApp inside PStools script.
 2. To remotely stop an application, call the method KillRemoteApp inside PSTools script.
 3. To launch an application locally, call the method LaunchingLocalApp() iniside PSTools script.
 4. To stop an application locally, call the method KillLocalApp() indise PSTools script.

-KNOWN ISSUES
+# KNOWN ISSUES

-1.There is instability in having two user accounts and switching between them.
+1. There is instability in having two user accounts and switching between them.